Sibylau/Sibylau.github.io/_news/announcement_2.md

 related_posts: false
 ---

 Successfully finished my A exam.
-Many thanks to my advisor, Zhiru, and my special committee members Christopher Batten and Christina Delimitrou.
+Many thanks to my advisor, Prof. Zhiru Zhang, and my special committee members Prof. Christopher Batten and Prof. Christina Delimitrou.
 Now I am a Ph.D. candidate!

 <!--
 Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.